GoogleCloudPlatform/professional-services/README.md

 * [Maven Archetype Dataflow](tools/maven-archetype-dataflow) - A maven archetype which bootstraps a Dataflow project with common plugins pre-configured to help maintain high code quality.
 * [Netblock Monitor](tools/netblock-monitor) - An Apps Script project that will automatically provide email notifications when changes are made to Google’s IP ranges.
 * [Site Verification Group Sync](tools/site-verification-group-sync) - A tool to provision "verified owner" permissions (to create GCS buckets with custom dns) based on membership of a Google Group.
-* [Swift Machine Learning API](tools/swift-machine-learning-api) - A web application which provides the ability to train and deploy ML models on Google Cloud Machine Learning Engine, and visualize the predicted results using LIME through simple post request.
+* [Agile Machine Learning API](tools/agile-machine-learning-api) - A web application which provides the ability to train and deploy ML models on Google Cloud Machine Learning Engine, and visualize the predicted results using LIME through simple post request.

 ## Contributing
 See the contributing [instructions](/CONTRIBUTING.md) to get started contributing.